DanOlner/principlesofdatawrangling_n_vizR/docs/02_viz_n_wrangling.md

-# Introduction
+# DATA WRANGLING & VISUALISATION

+## The first principle of data visualisation...

-the principles of shaping data in preparation for visualising in **ggplot**.
-The first principle is: **shaping the data is an essential part of building visualisations**.
+The first principle of data visualisation is: **shaping the data is an essential part of building visualisations**.
 It's not just an annoyance: your visualisation goals will dictate the kind of shape the data needs to be made into.

 We'll use libraries from the **tidyverse** to do this.
 As [Hadley Wickham says](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html), 'by constraining your options, it simplifies how you can think about common data manipulation tasks'.

 We'll be looking at **two cheatsheets** as guides to the two main libraries we will use: **ggplot** and **dplyr**.
 These two are the [yin and yang](https://en.wikipedia.org/wiki/Yin_and_yang) of data visualisation in R. With **dplyr**, we'll shape and squeeze our data into the right form to visualise what we want in **ggplot**.

 We're obviously not going to try and look at everything on these sheets.
-We'll pick out a small number of examples to illustrate the underlying principles, with the hope that **by the end of the day, you should have enough of an understanding of them to carry on your learning from them.**
+We'll pick out a small number of examples to illustrate the underlying principles, with the hope that **by the end of the course, you should have enough of an understanding of them to carry on your learning from them.**

 You've got copies of each of the cheat sheets.
 If you need them in future, they're both available via **RStudio's help menu** (or search for them online).

 *****

-The day is split roughly into two:
+This part of the course is split roughly into two:

 1. **We'll learn some of the essential concepts of data wrangling in preparation for visualising** by **walking through a few typical script creation scenarios**: getting our data, processing it, deciding what we want to do with it to prepare for visualising.

-> **For this part of the day, I'll be working through the material with you step by step, carrying out exactly the same tasks.** Things will doubtless go wrong, often just misplaced brackets and the like - **please ask if you're stuck.**
+> **For this part of the course, I'll be working through the material with you step by step, carrying out exactly the same tasks.** Things will doubtless go wrong, often just misplaced brackets and the like - **please ask if you're stuck.**

 2. The **second part** will be more free-form.
-There are **a range of choices** for you to pick in this half of the day.
+There are **a range of choices** for you to play with.
 You'll get to work through whichever you like, with help on hand (and you'll get a break from me talking the whole time.) **If there's anything else you want to have a go at, let me know and I'll try to help.**

 *****

-**We're going to try and fit a lot into one day: don't worry too much if not all of it makes sense** as long as the overall picture you get *does* make sense.
+**We're going to try and fit a lot into one course: don't worry too much if not all of it makes sense** as long as the overall picture you get *does* make sense.
 I'll try and make sure that everyone knows which bits they *really* need to have taken in.

 **We'll only scratch the surface of what R and the tidyverse can do.** But it should be a solid foundation for further exploration.

 **We'll check in after every chunk of work** to make sure everyone's OK with where we've got to.
-Each part of the day builds on the other - it's important that you feel like it's making enough sense that you don't get lost as we move on. **Please do ask if anything is confusing.
+Each part of the course builds on the other - it's important that you feel like it's making enough sense that you don't get lost as we move on. **Please do ask if anything is confusing.
 Any new programming concepts, even for experienced programmers is always confusing.** I learned Java before R: that didn't stop R being baffling for a long while.

 *****

-> **Our data for the day: *Land registry data on house prices in England*.
+> **Our data for the course: *Land registry data on house prices in England*.
 (We'll also look at some other data and link it.)**

 > **All of the data for the workshop is open access**: you can download it yourself for free.
 I've provided links and notes at the end of this document for that.